Rhialto/MegaPET/README.md

   - the screen blanks when EOI is sent on the IEEE-488 bus.
 This is used by the ROM to mask the previous effect when scrolling (only the non-CRTC ROMs do this).
   - the 1 KB of screen memory $8000-$83FF is repeated 3 more times, up to $8FFF.
 Later models go only up to $87FF.

 For the full "2001 experience", enable this option, "2001 white" and "8 KB".
-Also load "2001+ieee.rom" (which allows you to use the disk drive, so this is cheating a bit).
+Disable "B Keyboard", "80 columns" and "CRT Controller".
+Further, load "2001+ieee.rom" (which allows you to use the disk drive, so this is cheating a bit).

 ### 2001 white